 A one-time payment represents the most common scenario, where the customer completes a single purchase with Klarna.
 The call may return an immediate authorization (APPROVED) or require additional customer interaction (STEP_UP_REQUIRED).

-In the request to the Payment Authorize API
+In the request to the Payment Authorize API, specify the following parameters:

 curl https://api-global.test.klarna.com/v2/accounts/{partner_account_id}/payment/authorize \